My ex won't let me see my child

 How LawConnect can help

 Being denied access to your child is emotionally difficult, and the legal pathways available can feel unclear.
-Understanding whether you have enforceable rights, what steps are available to you, and what the court might consider can help you move forward with confidence.
+An understanding of whether enforceable rights exist, what steps may be available, and what a court might consider is something people often find helpful.

 LawConnect provides personalised legal information through our AI legal assistant.
 You can ask questions about parenting arrangements, parenting disputes, breach of parenting orders, and what enforcement options may be available in your situation.
 Our AI helps you understand the general legal information and the range of options that may apply to your circumstances, without providing legal advice.